ava-labs/hypersdk/README.md

 `hypersdk` transactions must specify the keys they will touch in state (read or write) during execution and authentication so that all relevant data can be pre-fetched before block execution starts, which ensures all data accessed during verification of a block is done so in memory).
+Notably, the keys specified here are not keys in a merkle trie (which may be quite volatile) but are instead the actual keys used to access data by the storage engine (like your address, which is much less volatile and not as cumbersome of a UX barrier).

 This restriction also enables transactions to be processed in parallel as distinct, ordered transaction sets can be trivially formed by looking at the overlap of keys that transactions will touch.

 _Parallel transaction execution was originally included in `hypersdk` but removed because the overhead of the naïve mechanism used to group transactions